abhinavananddwivedi/abhinavananddwivedi.github.io/_pages/working-papers.md

   - with Souvik Dutta, Tarun Jain and Prithwiraj Mukherjee

-5. Does poor 10-K readability elicit more shareholder proposals?
-  - with Xing Huan and Jalaj Pathak

 7. Import tax evasion in cross-border e-commerce
   - with Souvik Dutta, Tarun Jain and Prithwiraj Mukherjee